rynbrd/shipshape/README.md

 Components
 ----------
-Shipshape will consist of three major components: the bosun, the oiler, and the greaser.
+Shipshape will consist of two major components: Deckhand which runs in each Docker instance and the as-yet unnamed host daemon.

-The bosun runs on the host and is responsible for interation with Docker, etcd, and the greaser.
-The bosun announces services on behalf of the greaser instance running in a container and forwards service changes to those containers.
+The host daemon is responsible for integration with Docker, etcd, and the greaser.
+It announces services to etcd on behalf of Deckhand and forwards service changes back to Deckhand.

-The greaser runs in each container and is responsible for generating configuration, monitoring services running in Supervisor via the oiler, and announcing services and handling events to/from the bosun.
+Deckhand runs in each container and is responsible for configuring, running, and monitoring services inside of the container.

-The oiler is a Supervisor event listener which provides service status change events to the greaser.

 License
 -------